Muscle hypertrophy is a confusing subject.

-Doing too much cardio suppresses the normal levels of anabolic signals triggered by resistance training, which reduces muscle and strength gains over time.
+Doing too much cardio suppresses the normal levels of anabolic signals triggered by resistance training, which reduces muscle and strength gain over time.

-In other words, the more cardio you do, the harder it becomes to get big and strong.
+In other words, the more cardio you do, the harder it becomes to get bigger and stronger.
 Furthermore, the longer your cardio sessions are, the more pronounced this “interference effect” is in each session.